 In addition to the provinces' definition methodology, the previous publication upon which the present study is based (Albernhe et al., 2024) demonstrates that each province features a specific characterization in terms of micronekton biomass and vertical structure.
 Following the hypothesis that these characteristics are preserved over time, which needs to be further investigated, the evolution of provinces' surface area can account for global micronekton trends and estimations.
 For instance, the shrinking of provinces featuring the highest density of micronekton biomass would lead to a global decrease of micronekton biomass.

-Productive provinces and subpolar provinces are characterized by high densities of micronekton biomass (Albernhe et al., 2024), whereas equatorial and tropical ones display weaker densities of micronekton biomass.
-If provinces characteristics are preserved over time, the shrinking of productive and polar provinces together with the expansion of the equatorial and tropical provinces would imply a global decline of micronekton biomass.
+In the present study, we observe a global shrinking of productive provinces and polar provinces, in favor of equatorial and tropical provinces expansion (Figure 2).
+Productive provinces and subpolar provinces are characterized by high densities of micronekton biomass (Albernhe et al., 2024, under review), whereas equatorial and tropical ones display weaker densities.-of micronekton biomass.
+If provinces characteristics are preserved over time, these surfaces variations he shrinking of productive and polar provinces together with the expansion of the equatorial and tropical provinces would imply a global decline of micronekton biomass.
 This reasoning is based on a basic deduction from the consequences of ecological niche surface variation.
 However, the underlying mechanisms that could explain a global decline in micronekton biomass may be partly attributed to the previously mentioned decreasing trend in NPP at the global scale.
 Since NPP is at the base of the trophic chain, this decline has cascading effects up to micronekton, limiting their energy sources and thus reducing population development.
 Additionally, the potential global decline in micronekton biomass may also be partly induced by the increasing trend in global ocean temperature, which affects micronekton development times (Gillooly et al., 2002), including growth and mortality.